beginning of content

 Being teased or bullied about your appearance

-Teasing and bullying can lead to an increased risk of developing poor body image.
+Teasing and bullying can lead to an increased risk of having a poor body image.

 Poor role models

-Having friends and family who have unhealthy attitudes to their own bodies can increase your risk of poor body image.
+Having friends and family who have unhealthy attitudes toward their own bodies can increase your risk of poor body image.

 How can I improve my body image?